genderkit/genderkit/CONTRIBUTING.md

 - AKA - other names that the treatment/activity might be known by.
 If more than one name, put commas between them.
 - Effects - list of effects that the treatment/activity has - i.e. what it changes.
 Make sure that for each effect, you link it to a category from the file _data/categories.yaml.
 End the description of each effect with a full stop.
 - Duration - A description of how long the thing lasts.
 Nake sure that if this article is about something with permanent, irreversable effects, you say so.
 End the duration description with a full stop.
+- Scope - You should include an item in the yaml file labelled `age_specific` or `region_specific` if the subject of the article is applicable only to certain age groups or in certain regions.
+The text of these items should be a brief explanation of the age or region restrictions, ended with a full stop.

 The following should be written in the rest of the page (the .md file after the second ---):